Internet pages, EFL/ELT and linguistic literature

 The BBC Learning section has been overhauled and is a great place to go not only for extra language practice.
 Also highly recommendable for those (but not only) with little time: BBC Six Minute English.
 Here you can listen to a current topic being discussed or talked about.
 Additionally you can read and follow by reading the script.

 One internet page for teachers is onestopenglish.
 It is not for free; the subscription costs around 30 Euro a year, but I believe you get a lot for your money, among other things free copiable material.
-You find whole lessons with pre-reading and follow-up exercises related to articles under Guardian Weekly, for instance, collected in archives going back several years.
+You find whole lessons with pre-reading and follow-up exercises related to articles under Guardian Weekly, for instance.

 I frequently visit the website of the New York Times.
 For more intermediate learners of English Voice of America could be interesting.
 VOA provides simplified versions of current news both in written and audio form.

 Youtube has evolved from being a forum for private videos to a platform where all kinds of institutions publish their visual material.
-Here one of my favorites is TED.
-(See post June 7) and the series How it’s made.
+Here one of my favorites is TED and the series How it’s made.